-If you’re interested in getting a warranty, you should check out the American Home Shield reviews.
+If you’re interested in getting a warranty, you should check out this guide on home warranty providers.
 There, you’ll find an abundance of information that can guide you to the best plan.
 However, you might wonder if a home warranty is necessary for everyone.
 What happens with new construction or a relatively new house?
 Well, it all depends.

 Home Warranties for New Houses

 Whether you build a new house or the one you currently live in is only a few years old, there’s an excellent chance that the appliances and systems are still covered under the manufacturer’s warranty.
 Because of that, there’s no viable reason for you to spend money on a home warranty plan.

 Remember, home warranties protect kitchen appliances, air conditioning units, furnaces, water heaters, pipes, electrical systems, built-in alarms, and so on.
 Whatever you have in a new or newer home likely still has protection.
 For that reason, there’s no need for additional protection.

 If you have an appliance or system breaks, you’d simply contact the manufacturer.
 With it still under their warranty, the company would send a professional tech to your house who would either repair or replace the item.
 The bottom line is if you just built your house or it’s still considered new, you don’t need a home warranty plan.

 There is an exception, though.
 If you brought appliances to your newly constructed house or one that’s still considered new from another home, they might not have protection under the manufacturer’s warranty.
 In other words, you could build a brand-new house but bring five-year-old appliances along.
 In that case, you’d definitely want to invest in a home warranty plan.

 Determine Expiration Dates